Loyle Carner: Personal life

+Carner has one son (born late 2020) and one daughter (born 2024).

 Carner is a supporter of Liverpool F.C.
 As a tribute to his stepfather, who idolised Eric Cantona and was a passionate Manchester United F.C. supporter, Carner released a song titled "Cantona".
 He also named his 2016 tour after Cantona, and has worn his stepfather's Cantona shirt during concerts.
 Carner used samples of songs written and performed by his stepfather alongside Misure La VerT for Yesterday's Gones hidden title track, which concludes the album.